Boffmann/mt_code/README.md

 Install the prerequisites on each `Revolution Pi`.
 To install `Vortex OpenSplice`, follow the instructions from [here](https://github.com/ADLINK-IST/opensplice) and execute `source $OSPL_HOME/release.com`.

 ### Network
-When run on separate machines that are interconnected via Ethernet, `Vortex OpenSplice` needs to be configured to use the network interface.
+`Vortex OpenSplice` needs to be configured to use the network interface.
 Therefore, set the `NetworkInterfaceAddress` in `$OSPL_HOME/etc/config/ospl.xml` to the current IP address.

 ## Compile
 The project is managed by `CMake`.
 After installing all dependencies, follow these steps to compile: